Copyright 1994 - 2022 Bill's Bible Basics

 In conclusion, my friends, do not look for an express train to Heaven.
 Yes, keep your sight on Heaven, but concentrate on what the Lord wants you to do in the here and now.
 And please don't be too quick to condemn the wicked, or to demand their destruction.
 After all, at one time, you were lost as well, and living in rebellion against the Lord.

 With these thoughts I will bring this article to a close.
 It is my hope that you have found it to be both informative and enlightening, and I pray that it has been a blessing in your life as well.
-If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would really appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would really appreciate if you would take the time to click or tap on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!

 For additional information, you may want to refer to the list of reading resources below which were also mentioned in this article, or which contain topics that are related to this article, and which are likewise located on the Bill's Bible Basics web server.